 - Calming and stress relieving as you work at the wheel

-- Can costs more to get started
+- It can cost more to get started

 - Takes a little more time to learn to throw

-The coiling technique in pottery means that Potters will form coils and place one coil on top of the next and continue shaping them until you have begun to make the shape of a pot with it.
+The coiling technique in pottery means that Potters will form coils and place one coil on top of the next and continue shaping them until you begin to make the shape of a pot with it.
 You can make the shape of your coil pot any way you want.
 A larger base to a smaller rim, a smaller base to a larger rim, or a smaller base and rim with the middle area larger.

 This technique lets you build the walls of your pot without the immediate threat of it collapsing.
 You can build ceramics in several ways using the coiling technique.
 Most potters consider coiling the most versatile technique for hand-building pottery.

-You will need soft, moist and pliable clay to carry out the coiling technique.
+You will need soft, moist, and pliable clay to carry out the coiling technique.
 Hard and dry clay won’t allow the coils to roll as easily and will crack when you bend them.

 The coils should be attached together by scoring and slipping each coil for a proper seal.
-Scoring is marking your coil with a needle tool, applying slip with a brush and attaching the coils together.
-If they are not sealed properly the pot will be open to leaking liquid.
+Scoring is marking your coil with a needle tool, applying slip with a brush, and attaching the coils together.
+If they are not sealed properly, the pot will be open to leaking liquid.
 This 8-piece Tool Set is also a good starter kit for hand building.